bitbend/bitbend-auth/README.md

 Looking for a user management tool that's as quick to set up as Auth0 or Clerk, but with the open-source freedom of Keycloak?
 You’ve found it.

-Do you need multi-tenant user management with self-service for your customers?
+Do you need multi-tenant user management with self-service?

 Say hello to DriftBase Auth — your identity infrastructure, reimagined and simplified.
 Effortless setup, powerful features, and complete control, all in one place.